 Failing to Provide High-Quality Content

-A common error that small- and medium-sized businesses make is ignoring the fact that online consumers have come to expect helpful information, not just a place to buy products and services.
+A typical error that small and medium-sized businesses make is ignoring that online consumers have come to expect helpful information, not just a place to buy products and services.

-Publishing high-value content that helps your site visitors solve problems will give you higher rankings in search results.
-It will differentiate your business from others and cultivate its brand identity.
+Publishing high-value content that helps your visitors solve problems will give you higher rankings in search results.
+It’ll differentiate your business from others and cultivate the brand identity.

-The more help you give them, the more people will visit your site, and the more conversions you’ll see.
+The more help you give them, the more people will visit your site and see more conversions.

 Keep in mind that SEO demands fresh content.
-Get something useful published quick, but then make a content calendar so you remember to push out a new blog post once in a while.
+Get a helpful post published quickly, then make a content calendar so you remember to push out a new blog post once in a while.

-On-site optimization is the part of SEO that you have the most control over.
-Unlike off-site SEO, which has you worrying about links to and from your website, the task of addressing onsite performance factors begins and ends on your site.
+On-site optimization is the part of SEO you have the most control over.
+Unlike off-site SEO, which deals with backlinks and links to other (external) websites, addressing on-site performance happens right inside your website.

-About twice every year, Google changes some things about how they rank search results.
-Sometimes it’s a minor tweak that you’d barely notice, or, it could be a change that makes your ranking plummet overnight.
+About twice yearly, Google changes how they rank search results.
+Sometimes it’s a minor tweak that you’d barely notice, or it could be a change that makes your ranking plummet overnight.

-A recent example of this is when Google doubled the character limit for meta descriptions.
+A recent example is when Google doubled the character limit for meta descriptions.

 That made it possible for SEO-savvy business owners to improve their keyword usage by including more detailed descriptions of their products or services.

-Anyone who missed that change also missed out on a great opportunity to maximize their SEO.
-The likely outcome of that mistake is that they lost business to any competitors that did take advantage of the updated standards.
+Anyone who missed that change also missed an excellent opportunity to maximize their SEO.
+The likely outcome of that mistake is losing business to competitors who took advantage of the updated standards.

 Add a reminder to your calendar.
 A quick search twice a year will help you find out about changes to SEO standards, and you’ll be able to keep your site on the cutting edge.

-A common SEO mistake made by small business owners is failing to optimize their site for mobile users.
-These days, most people access the web using mobile devices.
-It doesn’t matter if they’re watching a movie or shopping, it happens on their phone or tablet.
+A common SEO mistake small business owners make is failing to optimize their site for mobile users.
+These days, most people access the web using smartphones.
+It doesn’t matter if they’re watching a movie or shopping.
+It happens on their phone or tablet.

 Google was ahead of the curve on that trend.
-Their search engine has been favoring mobile-friendly sites for years.
+Their search engine has been favouring mobile-friendly sites since 2016.

-Large companies with a lot of money to spend will create a separate version of their website that’s optimized for mobile access.
+Large companies with a lot of money will create a separate version of their website optimized for mobile access.
 You don’t have to do that.
-By using responsive design and dynamic page elements, you can get by with a single site that works great on all platforms.
+You can get by with a single site that works great on all platforms using responsive design and dynamic page elements.

-If you’re not sure how your current site design measures up in terms of usability on mobile devices, check out Google’s Mobile-Friendly Test.
-It tests your site and provides a report on how easy it is for customers to use it on their phone or tablet.
+If you’re unsure how your current site design measures usability-wise on mobile devices, check out Google’s Mobile-Friendly Test.
+It tests your site and provides a report on how easy it is for customers to use it on their phones or tablets.

-How can page load-time have anything to do with SEO?
-After all, page loading happens well after your site got ranked by the search engine.
+Does this have to do with SEO?
+After all, page loading happens well after ranking your site by the search engine.

-Does Google know how fast your site loads before a user clicks into it?
+Does Google know how fast your site loads before a user clicks it?

-For some time, Google’s ranking algorithms have been taking into account how fast your pages load.
+For some time, Google’s ranking algorithms considered how fast your web pages load.
 The faster the load time, the better your ranking will be.

-If your pages load slowly, the most likely culprit is oversized imaged.
-Get your photo file size under control and your site’s load-time will improve greatly.
+If your pages load slowly, the most likely culprit is large images in the loading queue.
+Get your photo file size under control, and your site’s load-time will improve significantly.

-Increasing your site’s speed is kind of a win-win.
-You get to delight your customers and prospects with a great web experience and enjoy the benefits of improved SEO.
+Increasing your site’s speed is a win-win situation.
+You reward your customers and first-time visitors with a great web experience and enjoy the benefits of improved SEO.